joelthomastr/tokipona/pana-sona-ale_en.md

 When I say something using a parent speech I can use its name.
 But with Toki Pona I must give a new name group to it.
 Possibly a person looking only knows the official Toki Pona.
 I want to write toward a person like this.
 This being so, I must give knowledge of the new name group of my speech toward them.

 The end of this is this: I write many names.
-When I use a parent language I use few names.
+When I use a parent speech I use few names.
 But with Toki Pona I must write many names.
 This is not crazy looking because of this: This is the way of Toki Pona.

 Names of parent speeches number what?
 All parent speeches are different.
 But many persons of English use this amount of different names: Two hundred times a hundred names.
 This being so, one name in a parent speech can give much knowledge.
 This being so, you can give knowledge using few names.